 It isn’t only the childfree who want childfree establishments.

 To the second part of your question: The thing about assholes is that when they’re adults, you can complain to the management (or tell the asshole to leave, yourself) without the risk of people gasping at you and calling you a monster.

-When the asshole in question is a child (yes, little people can be jerks, too) or his or her parents, you’re pretty restricted.
+When the asshole in question is a child (yes, young people can be assholes, too) or his or her parents, you’re pretty chained.
 It’s usually bad form to try to discipline someone else’s child, and equally frowned upon is telling a parent how to discipline their child.

 The best defense, they say, is a good offense.